Kagirim/kagiri-portfolio-and-blog/README.md

 ## How to Access

-To explore my portfolio, visit [link-to-portfolio](kagirim.github.io).
+To explore my portfolio, visit [link-to-portfolio] (kagirim.github.io).

 ## Contributing